Wednesday, September 7, 2011

 A brother of Apollas, Virgil Holcombe would also serve in the same regiment.
 After the war, Apollas and Mehitable would settle in Hartland, New York.
 The Town of Hartland is near Niagara Falls and was organized in 1812 with a population of only 126.
 The Holcombe’s would farm and raise five children: Hannah (b.1812, d.1896), Horace (b.1814, d.1830), Reuben (b.1816, d.1898), Ira (b.1817, d.1898) and James (b.1821, d.1860).

-The 1920 Federal Census for Hartland, New York.
-The listing shows six living
+The 1920 Federal Census for Hartland, New York for the Apollas Holcomb and family.
+The

-in the household: 3 males under 10, one male between 16 and 26, one female
+listing shows six living in the household: 3 males under 10, one male between 16 and 26,

-under 10 and one female between 16 and 26.
+one female under 10 and one female between 16 and 26.
 Youngest son, James is not yet born.

 Apollas would die on April 16, 1823 at the young age of about 32.
 It is unclear what caused his death but complications from his war wounds may have played a role.
 His wife would stay in western New York and raise the children with the help of her extended family.
 By the 1830's and 1840's, as the children came of age, much of the family, including Apollas’s father, Micha Sr., would head further west into Michigan and settle in LaPeer and Macomb Counties.
 Sometime after Apollas’s death, it seems likely that Mehitable married her brother-in-law Micha Holcombe Jr. They were recorded as living in the same house in Dryden, LaPeer County, Michigan in the 1850 census.
 About that same time, she traveled to southwestern Wisconsin to stay with her son Reuben.
 He had first visited Wisconsin in 1844 and eventually settled in the Town of Adams in Green County.
 Mehitable died in Wisconsin in 1853, and is buried in the McGuire farm-family cemetery, which borders on her son, Reuben's farm.
 That cemetery is in a small wooded area but all trace of the graves are gone.